OpenRouterTeam/python-sdk/README.md

 ### Override Server URL Per-Client

-The default server can be overridden globally by passing a URL to the `server_url: str` optional parameter when initializing the SDK client instance.
+The default server can also be overridden globally by passing a URL to the `server_url: str` optional parameter when initializing the SDK client instance.
 For example:
 ```python
 from openrouter import OpenRouter
 import os